Our Century

-Stulecie Winnych - Polish drama series.
+Stulecie Winnych is a Polish drama series.
 It tells about the multi-generational family of Winny, living in Brwinów near Warsaw, against the background of the history of the 20th century.
 The action of the series begins on the eve of the outbreak of World War I and is expected to end in 2014, in modern times.
 It was created on the basis of the book trilogy of the same title written by Ałbena Grabowska, originally published in 2014-2015.
 Aired from March 3, 2019 on TVP1.